Do you want to start a cult with me?

 So now I’ve set the scene, what can we do about this?

 Let’s explore how we get our audience excited and engaged with our content.

 Marketing teams have used the tactic of building communities of brand advocates long before the days of social media to engage mass audiences.

-Although not everyone is a fan of how the influencer culture has grown on social media platforms, we can learn much from connecting with people in a direct human way.
+Not everyone is a fan of how the influencer culture has grown on social media platforms (me included).
+We can learn much from connecting with people in a human way.

-Within your business, you’ll want to identify and build a network of people who can be champions of your creations, people who can influence diverse communities across your organisation through the power of their own experiences.
+Within your business, you can identify and build a network of people who can be champions of your content.
+The people who can influence diverse communities across your organisation through the power of their own experiences.